Terroir - developing our soil through

 Our farm rotation is over seven years allowing for diversity to prevent weed establishment and resilience of crops to disease and pests.

 Resilience to changing climate is an essential element to the longevity/sustainability of the overall farming system.

 The farm is closed to all inputs (excepting, pasture seeds, new cereal and bean variety seeds, new bulls, essential trace minerals for cattle and fuels for tractors and sometimes grain drying).

-This photo was taken this Spring in one of the wettest parts of the farm, the field has a Winter cover crop of spelt growing
+This photo was taken Spring 2019 in one of the wettest parts of the farm with the most challenging clay soil, the field has a Winter cover crop of spelt growing.

 Bio Dynamics from the Greek, Life Energy

 Alex Podolinsky has had a profound influence on the way we farm and our approach to farming.
 His outspoken ideas have often raised eyebrows.
 However the Bio-dynamic methods that he has developed and progressed in Australia have transformed a vast area of agricultural land both in Australia and now around Europe.
 Land that had been lost to salination in Australia has been regained to farming with this method.
 Alex's method enlivens the soil and strengthens plants in their true form to guard against disease and improve quality.
 What particulary appeals in this approach is that it is about the farmers and getting farmers to see or indeed to perceive bio-dynamics working, for if they cannot then why do it.

 Alex is shown in a field of Demeter malting barley used to make Demeter whiskey, a sample of the distillate in his hand.

 Organic Pioneers "You have to take the view that it is going to rain for a fortnight starting tomorrow even if you are in the middle of a drought."
 David Wilson's wise words have stuck in my head long after visiting Duchy Home Farm, together with taking the Long View and making the most of older varieties of crops which may have facets which have been lost from modern varieties.